- Ear, Nose and Throat

-In 2003 he joined Specialist Anaesthetic Services (SAS) as a part time anaesthetist, and for several years was giving anaesthetics one week, and in the next retrieving or caring for the critically ill.
-Over time however the love for anaesthesia won over and in 2011 he became a full time anaesthetist with SAS.
+In 2003 he joined Specialist Anaesthetic Services (SAS) as a part time anaesthetist, and for several years was giving anaesthetics one week, and retrieving or caring for the critically ill the next.
+Over time however the love for anaesthesia won over and in 2011 he became a full-time anaesthetist with SAS.

-Tim’s practice encompasses many surgical specialities including ENT (ear, nose and throat), orthopaedics, bariatrics, upper GI, obstetrics and gynaecology, gynae oncology, urology and plastics.
-He loves working with kiddies, and especially enjoys the challenges of complex anaesthesia for major surgery.
-He is noted for his kind and easy going nature and strives, with the assistance of humour (or failing that good drugs), to ease the stresses and fears people have fronting for surgery.
+He is noted for his kind and easy-going nature and strives, with the assistance of humour (or failing that good drugs), to ease the stresses and fears people have fronting for surgery.
 He still finds giving a good anaesthetic extremely gratifying and hopes his experience and enthusiasm will be an encouragement to new anaesthetists embarking in private practice.
 He is absolutely thrilled to be part of the professional team at Specialist Anaesthetic Services and feels very privileged to be working with some of Adelaide’s best surgeons.

 Outside of work, Tim is a passionate vintage aviator and tries to spend as much time as possible in the air!
-He is a member of the Antique Aeroplane Association of Australia and the De Havilland Moth Club.
+He is the Secretary of the Antique Aeroplane Association of Australia and a member of the UK based De Havilland Moth Club.